 - Accelerate monetization related to copyrights.

 Unsigned artists often lack the means to afford the services of a press officer.
 WARM’s follow-up reveals the success of your song according to the regions of the world, the countries and the type of listener.
 Now artists, managers, labels and booking agencies can accurately exploit the airplays data of a song.
-The team is currently working on a new plugin, the WARM RPS to further optimize the performance of the platform.
-Based on an artificial intelligence, this plug-in will allow users to follow the entire course of their song.
-From the moment they were sent to radio stations until broadcast.
+The site also contains a directory of professional radio promoters you can choose to get in touch with.

 A business model affordable to all